Kruptein/planarally-docs/blog/2021-10-28-release-0.29.0/index.md

 #### A note on behaviour

 The dice are emulated/approximated with a proper physics system.
 It can happen that PA assumes the die has landed on its final position and show a result and yet have the die roll over one last time.
 These kinks will be ironed out in the future, if you intend to heavily use this in your campaign, it might be wise to decide upfront which value you treat as the real value

+#### A note on loading

+The dice use a full 3D render system (shoutout to babylonjs and ammojs).
+This brings in a lot of extra code through the dependencies which increases the bundle size greatly and thus the loading time of PA.

+To circumvent this, all dice related code is not loaded during the main PA load, but instead deferred until the time you click on the dice tool the first time.
+This means there might be a small delay the first time you interact with the dice tool.

 ## Draw tool pointer